RachitMittal202005/learnlift/README.md

 5.This directly solves the problem of invisible student struggles, supporting teachers in proactively safeguarding all students’ academic progression and success.

-## The technologies/tools used in your prototype.
+## The technologies/tools used in my prototype.

 1. Frontend Library/Framework